supercharge/docs/create-and-debug-tests.md

 Each test method accepts the `t` parameter from AVA.
 Use `t` for assertions or to store context data for the test suite.

-Export a new instance of the `TestCase` class so that Boost knows how to handle it.
-Boost will pick up all test methods and pass them down to AVA for test runs.
+Export a new instance of the `TestCase` class so that Supercharge knows how to handle it.
+Supercharge will pick up all test methods and pass them down to AVA for test runs.
 The following section shows you how to modify the handling of each test method using keywords.

 ### Lifecycle Hooks
 Lifecycle hooks are a powerful way to run methods before or after test cases.
-The supported lifecycle methods in Boost are:
+The supported lifecycle methods in Supercharge are:

 - `before`: runs before all tests in the suite
 - `beforeEach`: runs before each test case